How do I inform Belmont I wish to accept the offer of admission?

 If you are awarded a School of Music scholarship, you will receive an award letter in the mail along with a certificate which must be signed and returned to the School of Music no later than May 1.

-Foundations (a two-day orientation program) occurs during the summer.
+June Orientation (a two-day orientation program) occurs during the summer.
 Typically Belmont offers several choices dates.

 Welcome Week occurs just prior to the beginning of the Fall semester.